bayfrontmedia/container/README.md

 **Description:**

-Does entry exist in the container?
+Does entry or alias exist in the container?
+(ie: Can an entry be resolved using `get()` with this ID?)

 **Parameters:**